Multiple Hong Kong pro-democracy candidates disqualified from upcoming election

 Hong Kong (CNN)Multiple Hong Kong pro-democracy candidates have been disqualified from standing in upcoming legislative elections, amid reports the government may postpone the polls until next year over the coronavirus.

 At least a dozen candidates were disqualified Thursday, including prominent Hong Kong activist and former leader of the 2014 Umbrella Movement Joshua Wong.

-Others affected included a host of candidates from more traditional pro-democracy parties, as well as other young activists who cut their political teeth in the protest movement.
+Others affected included a host of candidates from more traditional pro-democracy parties, as well as other young activists who cut their political teeth in last year's pro-democracy protest movement.

 On Twitter, Wong accused the Chinese government of showing a "total disregard for the will of (Hong Kongers)" and trampling on "the city's last pillar of vanishing autonomy."